A topic from the subject of Standardization in Chemistry.

 Standardization

-Standardization involves using a primary standard (known concentration) to determine the exact concentration of an unknown solution.
-This is achieved through a titration process, where the unknown solution is added to the primary standard until a reaction endpoint is reached.
+Standardization involves using a primary standard (a substance of known high purity and stability) to determine the exact concentration of a solution.
+This is typically achieved through a titration process, where the solution of unknown concentration is reacted with a known volume of the primary standard until a stoichiometric equivalence point is reached.
+The equivalence point is often detected using an indicator or through instrumental methods.
+This allows for the precise calculation of the unknown solution's concentration.

 Calibration

-Calibration involves adjusting an instrument or method to ensure its accuracy.
-This process typically involves comparing the instrument's measurements to a known standard of known value.
-Any deviations from the standard are corrected through adjustments to the instrument's settings or calibration curves.
+Calibration involves adjusting an instrument or method to ensure its accuracy and traceability to national or international standards.
+This process typically involves comparing the instrument's measurements to known standards of known values.
+Calibration may involve multiple points across the instrument's range.
+Any deviations from the standard are corrected through adjustments to the instrument's settings or by constructing a calibration curve.
+Regular calibration ensures the instrument provides accurate and reliable measurements.

 Importance